MarcelRocha/portfolio_data_science/README.md

 * ## Projects
     * [Predicting Math Scores for Enem-2016](https://github.com/MarcelRocha/portfolio_data_science/tree/master/enem_regression):

-      * This competition was promoted by CodeNation.dev, It is a training program for technology professionals.
+      * This competition was promoted by CodeNation.dev, it is a training program for technology professionals.
 For 10 weeks, developers and data scientists have access to challenges and content to acquire and practice the technical skills most used by technology companies around the world.

       * The objective of the competition was to predict the grades of the math exam.
 In this competition my model reached a score of 93.37% using the Random Forest Regressor algorithm.